 Muslim and Jewish communities in Britain can face difficulties burying their dead within the short time acceptable to their religion.

-From this month, Simon Hughes (Justice Minister) has asked London coroners to make out-of-hours arrangements so that procedures can be speeded up in cases where a coroner’s permission is required to release a body for burial.
+In 2015 Simon Hughes (Justice Minister) asked London coroners to make out-of-hours arrangements so that procedures can be speeded up in cases where a coroner’s permission is required to release a body for burial.

 Religious communities who regard autopsies as a desecration of the body are also pressing for the right to insist on a post-mortem scan instead.
 In one case last year the family offered to pay for a scan, and obtained an injunction stopping the coroner from ordering an invasive autopsy without first seeing whether a scan would be sufficient.
 The case is to be judicially reviewed and may pave the way for a right to a post-mortem scan where this is suitable and acceptable.

 See further: The Mail here